 Marketing needs data to analyze marketing metrics, such as COA (cost of acquisition), LTV (lifetime value), and so on.
 They also need data to build successful marketing companies.

-Our main projects for big data are:
+At JetBrains, our main projects for big data include:

 If you would like to read more posts like this, please do not forget to subscribe to our blog.
 Please let us know what you think here in comments or in our Twitter.